pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 **For GPU**

-Based on the same example code, below demonstrated the generated code on GPU.
+Based on the same example code, the generated code for GPU can will look like this:
-With the default python wrapper, the main generated code will be:

 .. code:: python